Anukriti167/100-days-of-code/log.md

 **Today's Progress**: Working on the project (Tamagotchi Game) 2.0, wrote a code for arranging list of string alphabetically

 **Thoughts:** I went ahead and analysed the project to properly understand its working.
 Still long way to go before I get comfortable in classes.
-Today while trying to write the code for "arranging list of string alphabetically" I found a very unconventional solution and therefore it didn't get accepted as a valid answer in Coursera.
-But I'm happy I could come up with that solution on my own.
+Today while trying to write the code for "arranging list of string alphabetically" I found a very unconventional solution and therefore it didn't get accepted as a valid answer in Coursera but the output was same.
+I'm happy I could come up with that solution on my own.
 Cheers to this nice feeling!

 **Note:**